renpy/renpy/sphinx/source/python.rst

 Named stores participate in save, load, and rollback in the same way that the default store does.
+The defined statement can be used to define names in a named store.